brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 If the stack of images starts at the olfactory bulb, moving toward the cerebellum, the anatomical directions for each axis are:
 - axis 0: anterior → posterior
 - axis 1: superior → inferior
-- axis 2: left → right
+- Axis 2: left → right

 The origin voxel corresponds to the most anterior (`a`), superior (`s`), left (`l`) part of the brain, so the origin string is `asl`.